Student Centers’ Policies

 - Sponsoring organization, department, or client: University department, student organization, or non-University client reserving event space within the Student Centers.

-- Student Centers: The department responsible for the management of the six facilities which collective are also called the Student Centers.
+- Student Centers and Activities: The department responsible for the management of the six facilities of the Student Centers.

 - Ticket Sales: Distribution of tickets for events hosted by a student organization.